vordgi/themeizer-pkg/README.md

 # Themeizer
-Plugin for embedding themes from "Themeizer" Figma plugin at the server level or at build stage.
+Package for embedding themes from "Themeizer" Figma plugin at the server level or at build stage.

 ## Features
 * Embedding styles at build time